Practice Development for Medical Expert Witnesses

 Why?
 Because these are times of day when people are bored or need a break to distract them from the daily grind.

-Timesaver: Copy and paste the post on more than one platform:
+Timesaver: Copy and paste the post in more than one group.

-Make the posts once, then schedule them to be released later via autopilot.
+Write several posts at once and schedule them to be released later via autopilot.

 The secret is Hootsuite, a free service that allows you to prepare your posts ahead of time, to be released on the schedule you set.